 Colour up kitchen shelves and cabinetry.
 Vibrant hues will add warmth and personality to a room, especially if your kitchen is part of a larger living space, and you intend to spend a lot of time there.
 Don't be afraid to include daring accessories in a variety of soft colours and pattern for added wow factor.

 11. Take a look at the new nautical

-3. Paint your chairs in candy colours
+12. Paint your chairs in candy colours

 Play with paint to create a totally unique scheme.
-Give your kitchen a shot of colour by painting your chairs in your favourite hues – you could even mix and match different tones for a fun and lively look.
+Give your kitchen a shot of colour by painting your chairs in your favourite hues.
+You could even mix and match different tones for a fun and lively look.
 Keep colours fairly low key elsewhere in the room, with pale stone flooring and wooden cabinetry.

 Painting the pantry doors in a striking yellow will provide instant gratification on a gloomy day.
 Using white allows an interior to reveal itself and you can always add colour later on.
 Highlight the vibrancy of the yellow with accessories in a similar colourway.

-5. Be inspired by trends
+14. Be inspired by trends

-6. Create impact by painting an island unit
+15. Create impact by painting an island unit

 This huge, light filled kitchen has been anchored by an impressive charcoal grey central island.
-The extra-large structure gives the classic shaker kitchen cabinetry a defining contemporary edge with the use of defining colour.
+The extra-large structure gives the classic Shaker-style kitchen cabinetry a defining contemporary edge with the use of defining colour.

-7. Stand out with vibrant chairs
+16. Stand out with vibrant chairs

 The bar stools here have been painted in a rich blue shade to add a vibrant punch of colour to the muted tones elsewhere.
 This break in the colour scheme helps to highlight the eating area as a distinct space.

-8. Create a statement feature wall
+17. Create a statement feature wall

 A wall of floor-to-ceiling cupboards creates a good source of storage and the teal doors introduce a solid pop of colour to the space.
 The cool whites of the ceiling, walls, floor and worktops are warmed by the inclusion of a natural-finish wood table and stools.

-9. Paint in your perfect shade
+18. Paint in your perfect shade

 If you have a favourite colour, don't be afraid to use it all over your kitchen.
 Here, a pale grey shade works well across all the storage and housing units because it's paired with neutral flooring and white walls to really open up the space.
 The warm wood table and coloured chairs add interest in the centre of the room.